 capacity (TIBC) test looks at how well the iron moves through your body.

 Iron is an important mineral that your body needs to stay healthy.
 Your body uses

-iron to make hemoglobin, the protein in your red blood cells that carries oxygen throughout
+iron to make hemoglobin.
+This is the protein in your red blood cells that carries

-your body.
+oxygen around your body.
 If you don't have enough iron, you may not have enough hemoglobin.
-This